bessayahf/Privacy-Policy/Privacy.md

 ## Easy Weight Tracking: Privacy policy

-This is an Android app developed by Fayçal Bessayah.
+This app is developed by Fayçal Bessayah.

 As an avid Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.